 As a segregated community, there are places in North Omaha where few or no white people have ever gone.
 I am a white person, and I don’t claim any special access to African American culture in North Omaha.
 However, as a student of the community’s history, I’m interested in where that culture happened and continues happening.
 For more than 30 years, Mrs. Lucy Carter’s restaurant was one of those places.
 Located just north of North 24th and Lake, all kinds of important things and everyday things happened there.
-This is a short history of Carter’s Cafe.
+This is a history of Carter’s Cafe.

 History at Home